Joe Mercer (jockey): Legacy

 Mercer's career total of 2,810 winners was exceeded only by Sir Gordon Richards, Lester Piggott and Doug Smith at the time of his retirement, and subsequently only bettered by Pat Eddery (his niece's ex-husband), Willie Carson and Frankie Dettori.

 Shortly after his retirement, he was the subject of a biography by Richard Baerlein: Joe Mercer The Pictorial Biography Queen Ann Press (1987).

 Personal life

 Mercer is survived by his wife, Deanna Anne Carr, the daughter of jockey Harry Carr.
 His older brother, Manny Mercer, was also a jockey and died in a racing accident in 1959.
 His niece, Carolyn, was married to jockey Pat Eddery.

+Mercer was appointed an Officer of the Order of the British Empire (OBE) in the 1980 Birthday Honours.